 15F.10 Notwithstanding rule 15F.6, 15F.7 and 15F.8, if the first 2 cards dealt to a Box constitute a Lucky Match and the player elects to split the Pair, the Lucky Match Wager shall be paid immediately in accordance with the Lucky Match payout odds displayed at the table, and the Lucky Match Wager shall be deemed complete irrespective of the value and suit of the third card.

-15F.11 The casino operator shall display which pay scale under rule 15F.9 is in operation.
+15F.11 The Casino Operator shall display which pay scale under rule 15F.9 is in operation.